freealise/freealise/ar/README.md

 textbox with dot symbols x2 for input by stroke (0-65535, 16 colors with random dithering)

 morpher: use to match panoramas with transparent holes
-pano: replace photodome with videodome with slideshow of locations to switch at once (smaller file, don't have to playback); add in page embedder for 3d model
+pano: align locations; stop video and switch by button; add in page embedder for 3d model

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown